colmo/supersub/README.md

 ![ScreenShot](https://raw.github.com/colmo/supersub/master/img/logo-login.png)

-Supersub a frontend for Subsonic
+Supersub, a frontend for Subsonic

 Remember to edit the file "js/config.js" and setup the server address.